All Episodes

 Thank you for being with us.

-Our toll-free number, we'll get to your calls on our final half hour today.
+We'll get to your calls on our final half hour today.

 Tell you about that in a minute.

-Uh now over 50% of abortions are done by a pill.
+Now, over 50% of abortions are done by a pill.

-And here's this organization on a mission to use the science of 4D ultrasound, which they offer to any expecting mom for free.
+And here's this organization on a mission to use the science of 4D ultrasound, which they offer to any expecting mom for free and let mothers know the majesty of birth that is growing with inside them and life inside them.

-And what they're finding is through their their mission is that when women hear heartbeats, they hear the sound of a baby growing inside them, and they get to see facial features, 4D imaging, and they can even count the number of fingers and toes on their babies.
+And what they're finding is through their mission is that when women hear heartbeats, they hear the sound of a baby growing inside them, and they get to see facial features, 4D imaging, and they can even count the number of fingers and toes on their babies.

 Guess what?